zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/access/create-custom-rule.md

+---
+title: Create a Custom Rule
-# Create an Access Condition Rule
+description: Learn now to create a Custom Access Condition Rule
+---

-Learn how to create a **Custom Rule** with a PHP Class, a config file, and an icon. {% .lead %}
+Learn how to create a Custom Access Condition Rule. {% .lead %}

-Once the class is declared it will become available as part of [Access Condition](./condition) rules.

 {% callout type="warning" title="Extending YOOtheme Pro" %}
 The following guide assumes you are already familar with code, PHP, and [extending YOOtheme Pro](https://yootheme.com/support/yootheme-pro/joomla/developers-child-themes#extend-functionality).